helpfulrobot/silverstripe-gallery/README.md

 You can do bulk uploads and reorder the images by dragging and dropping their thumbnails in a dedicated tab (_Gallery_) inside the CMS.
 The same image can be shared among multiple galleries.
-This module adds also some field to the _Settings_ tab.
-This will allow to customize some aspect of the gallery on a per page basis, e.g. the height of the thumbnail strip, the height of the image slide and a flag to show or hide the captions.

 Usage
 -----